SPanner0/fingerprint-attendance/README.md

 Enjoy!

 ## Note: Support for other boards
 As stated, this project was designed to be used with the Arduino Uno board.
-Other boards might work no guarantees are made; use at your own risk.
+Other boards might work, although no guarantees are made that they will; please use them at your own risk.
 Other fingerprint sensors will NOT work, you must use the one provided by Adafruit.